tomsaleeba/ergoslab/pcb/testy/README.md

     use them
 - add fuses/overcurrent/reverse polarity protection for TRRS?
 Not sure what that coupler solder pad setup on the helix is for
+- look at using 4 pin reset switches if they're easier to get

 # Images
 ![pcb design](./image/pcb-design.png)